-Partnerships between industry and the Mechanical Engineering Department are mutually beneficial arrangements that help push the boundaries of applied research and innovation.
+Partnerships between industry and the Mechanical Engineering Department are mutually beneficial collaborations that help push the boundaries of applied research, innovation and student education.
 Industry sponsorship of research, professorships and labs creates opportunities for collaboration between world-class researchers and renowned business leaders.
-Industry support also improves the quality of student education, which helps create extraordinary future generations of mechanical engineers.
+Company engagement with student education and recruiting supports extraordinary future generations of mechanical engineers.

 Ways to engage